 - what files you download;

 - what services you use.

 - Check your IP.

 - Do you see your authentic IP address and location on the page?

 - Do you see the information about your VPN provider (IP and geo-location) on the page?

 Important: you’d better avoid unreliable VPN services (especially free ones) as they aren’t able to ensure you with high-level protecting.
 It’s not rare when low-quality service leak DNS requests to the virtual space.

 We’d recommend you to subscribe for one of the VPN services reviewed by our experts.
-You may find their detailed reviews on our All VPNs page.
+You may find their detailed reviews on our VPN reviews page